nmfad/X-chromosome-analysis/README.md

 Contact:

-Please contact Numrah Fadra (fadra.numrah@mayo.edu) with any questions/issues with using the scripts or input/output file formats.
+Please contact Numrah Fadra (fadra.numrah@mayo.edu) with any questions/issues on using the scripts or input/output file formats.
 You can also start a communication thread using the issues tab on github and we will respond as soon as possible.